 Valerie M. Hudson, Professor and George H.W.
-Bush Chair in the Bush School of Government
+Bush Chair in the Bush School of Government at Texas A&M University

 Talk title: The First Political Order: Sex, Governance, and National Security